MalliVelazquez/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-For this project we created a random data set so people can choose vacation intended for people who are bicycle commuters since this type of adventure is becoming very popular in young adults but could be apply for driving adventurers too
+For this project we created a random data set so people can choose vacation destinations intended for people who are bicycle commuters since this type of adventure is becoming very popular in young adults but could be apply for driving adventurers too.
+All this according to the weather preferences of the users

 ## Resources